Now

 I also got to return to my old stomping grounds, the Boston University Tanglewood Institute, to teach the incredible students there.
 BUTI was where I first had the privilege of working with Sam Pilafian and it has a very special place in my heart.
 A big thank you to Ben Vasko for the invitation.

-In the spring I presented a clinic on practicing at two different regional tuba conferences.
+Last spring I presented a clinic on practicing at two different regional tuba conferences.
 I presented “10 Strategies for Building Momentum in the Practice Room” at both the Southeast Regional Tuba Euphonium Conference in Murfreesboro, TN and at the Northeast Regional Tuba Euphonium Conference in Fairfax, VA.
 I also performed a solo on the final concert of NERTEC, a piece titled Let There Be Funk.
 I was really, really happy with how it went (which isn’t always the case so you try to appreciate it when it is!)

-Last spring saw visits to a number of schools for clinics and residencies including Hartt, UNC Greensboro, and East Tennessee State University as well as various online clinics including Lynn Conservatory and Middle Tennessee State.
+Last year saw visits to a number of schools for clinics and residencies including Hartt, UNC Greensboro, and East Tennessee State University as well as various online clinics including Lynn Conservatory and Middle Tennessee State.
 I love connecting with college students and encouraging them to get started on what comes after college, whatever that may be, now rather than waiting until they get handed their diploma.
 I also love to encourage them to dream big - ideally bigger than they are comfortable doing.

-Last March I made my Washington National Opera debut!
+Last year I made my Washington National Opera debut!
 I played on-stage sousaphone in an adaptation of Offenbach’s La Périchole that is set in Prohibition-era New Orleans called Songbird.
 There was no pit for this opera.
 It was just 11 of us on stage on a bandstand and I played probably two thirds of the time - everything from New Orleans street beat grooves to precarious, one-off opera-style downbeats that follows a singer’s recitative.
 One foot in each world was challenging and wonderful.
 The lead was opera superstar Isabel Leonard whose performance was enchanting.
 It was an h0nor to share the stage with these musicians.

-My world was rocked when my dear friend and most frequent creative collaborator, Lance LaDuke, passed away in December at the age of 56.
+My world was rocked when my dear friend and most frequent creative collaborator, Lance LaDuke, passed away in December of 2023 at the age of 56.
 He suffered a very serious fall and was never able to recover.
 I miss him every single day and I’m only now starting to feel like I’m getting my brain wrapped around it all.
 He is so dearly missed as a friend, colleague, and human.
 Hug your loved ones.

 Lance and I started talking about impact about five years ago.
 Everything we did, both together and individually, was put through the lens of will this have a lasting impact on the world.
 And if the answer was no, we didn’t do it.
 Or we phased it out.
 His passing has inspired a really big idea that I am moving forward.
 It is big enough and scary enough that part of me is telling myself that I can’t do it.
 But those are the ideas you lean into because the scary ones are the most impactful ones.
 Stay tuned…